Kaiser Permanente Opioid or Opiate Addiction Rehab Insurance Coverage

 Kaiser Permanente does cover rehab treatment for opiates and opioids.
 This addiction is often brought on through addiction to prescription medications for patients who suffer from chronic pain.
 As policies are changing in the medical field and doctors and insurance companies are reducing the level and number of patients using these drugs, the addiction recovery services are being inundated with patients.
 The other issue is that this severe addiction is creating a black market for the drugs.
 As doctors reduce prescriptions to help patients overcome their addiction to these drugs, while patients are looking for relief on the streets or through more potent drugs, like heroin.
 That can create a dangerous situation for the patient and as a result, deaths through overdoses have quadrupled in recent years.

-Rehabs.com, an American Addiction Centers resource, has a relationship with Kaiser Permanente and may be able to help you get into one of our rehab treatment centers.
-Call one of our admissions navigators +1 (888) 341-7785 or use our online payment option form to verify your benefits.
+Knowing exactly what your Kaiser plan covers can give you peace of mind while you or your loved one is in rehab.
+You can do the work of getting and staying sober without worrying about unexpected costs or financial struggles.
+Rehabs.com, an American Addiction Centers resource, has a relationship with Kaiser Permanente and may be able to help you get into one of our opioid rehab treatment centers.
+Call one of our admissions navigators or use our online payment option form to check your insurance.

 How Much Does Kaiser Permanente Cover?